 Other possible signs of breast cancer include breast pain or swelling, thickening of the breast skin, changes in the nipple, or fluid (other than milk) leaking from the nipple.

-No matter what age a woman is, breast lumps and other changes need to be checked to be sure they are not breast cancer.
+No matter what age a woman is, breast lumps and other changes need to be checked by a doctor to be sure they are not breast cancer.

 For more information, see Breast Cancer.

 Lymphomas are cancers that start in certain immune cells called lymphocytes.
 These cancers most often affect lymph nodes or other lymph tissues, like the tonsils or thymus (a small organ in front of the heart).
 They can also affect the bone marrow and other organs.